labasef/fastapi-demo/README.md

 [Postman](https://www.postman.com/) is a complete API platform for building, testing and using APIs.
 You can save requests and build entire test scenarii.

+You can import in postman the collection for this demo project from `postman/fast_api_demo.postman_collection.json`.
+Open Postman, in collections click import.
+In the menu select file, then upload the json file.

 ### Python requests package

 [Documentation](https://requests.readthedocs.io/en/latest/) This is a widely used Python package when dealing with API.
 If you are building a client application to a FastAPI application, you will definitely need to use it.